Ji-yoh/ch9-node-readme-generator/Develop/output/README.md

   ## Description
-  i
+  described

   ## License

+    This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/) license.

   ## Installation
-  a
+  installed

   ## Usage
-  w
+  used

   ## Contributions
-  j
+  contribute

   ## Tests
-  a
+  instruct

   ## Questions
-  If you have any questions feel free to email me at a@a.com or reach out on [Github](https://github.com/a).
+  If you have any questions feel free to email me at a@a.com or reach out on [Github](https://github.com/0).